 Parent involvement is key to our program’s success.

 - Adult/parent volunteer catechists under the direction and supervision of the Learning staff work in teams with specific student groups.
-Without these dedicated volunteer catechists we would not have a children’s program.
+Without these dedicated volunteer catechists we would not have such a robust children’s program.

 - Adult/parent volunteers provide assistance in the classroom, at special events, and for projects.

-- Contact the Learning Office to volunteer as a catechist, classroom assistant, or special events person.
+- Contact the Learning Office at 612.317.3414 to volunteer as a catechist, classroom assistant, or special events person.